Recueil de plusieurs parties d'architecture de différents maîtres tant d'Italie que de France

 Custom chemise and slipcase in half morocco and paper boards signed Boichot, some discreet restorations to the spine and covers, some discreet restorations to the top margin of the frontispiece, not affecting the engraving.

 First edition, of which only 500 copies were issued.
-With an etched frontispiece portrait of Théophile Gautier by Emile Thérond.
+With an etched frontispiece portrait of Théophile Gautier by Émile Thérond.

 With a substantial prefatory letter by Victor Hugo.

-Red morocco binding, gilt date at the foot of spine, marbled endpapers, Baudelairian ex-libris from Renée Cortot's collection glued on the first endpaper, wrappers preserved, top edge gilt.
+Full red morocco binding, gilt date at the foot of spine, marbled endpapers, Baudelairian ex-libris from Renée Cortot’s collection on the first endpaper, wrappers preserved, top edge gilt.
+Pale foxing affecting the first and last leaves, beautiful copy perfectly set.

 First edition of the Marcello Virgilio translation in Latin, dedicated to Leo X. The princeps edition was based on an old translation by Petrus de Abano (ca. 1250-1316), and published in 1478 in Colle di Val d'Elsa.
 The original text was written in Greek around 60 AD.